Her Sister from Paris: Reception

 At that time films in the United States were subject to local censorship, and, after the Chicago Board of Censors initially recommended changes, the chief of the Chicago Police Department denied Her Sister from Paris a permit.
 One theater challenged the denial by filing for a writ of mandamus in state court and took a survey of its patrons which favored the showing of the film by a margin of 1000 to 5.
 In the end, the chief of police issued a permit after an agreement to make 7 changes, 6 of which revised or eliminated intertitles.

+Preservation

+A complete print of Her Sister from Paris is located at the Library of Congress.